Colby Bockwoldt

-Colby Aaron Bockwoldt (born April 14, 1981) is a former American football linebacker.
-He was drafted by the New Orleans Saints in the seventh round of the 2004 NFL Draft.
-He played college football at Brigham Young.
+Colby Aaron Bockwoldt (born April 14, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the BYU Cougars and was selected by the New Orleans Saints in the seventh round of the 2004 NFL draft with the 240th overall pick.

-Bockwoldt has also been a member of the Tennessee Titans, San Francisco 49ers and Cleveland Browns.
+Bockwoldt was also member of the Tennessee Titans, San Francisco 49ers, Cleveland Browns and Florida Tuskers.

-Early years
+Early life

 Colby played linebacker and tight end during the 1996–1998 football seasons at Northridge High School in Layton, Utah.
 He was a two-year starter and earned All-State honors in both years.
 In 1998 Colby was selected as the States Defensive MVP.
 He still holds many defensive records at Northrige High School.
 Colby's Jersey, #46, was retired in early 2007.

 College career

-Attended BYU from 1999–2004.
+Attended Brigham Young University from 1999 to 2004.
 Colby started for 21/2 seasons and was a special teams contributor throughout his career.
 He received numerous awards including USA Today HM All-American, All-Conference, Academic All-Conference, and many team awards.